1 Name of Medicine

 Use aseptic technique.
 Visually inspect the solution in the vials for particulate matter and discoloration prior to administration.
 Sunlenca injection is a yellow to brown solution.

 Do not use Sunlenca injection if the solution contains particulate matter or discoloration.
-Once the solution is withdrawn from the vials, the subcutaneous injections should be administered as soon as possible (see Section 6.4).
+Once the solution is withdrawn from the vials, the subcutaneous injections should be administered as soon as possible (see Section 6.4 Special Precautions for Storage).

 Sunlenca is for single use in one patient only.
 Discard any residue.
 Use of a vial access device is required.
 Two 1.5 mL injections are required for a complete dose.